stonefishy/rag-chatbot/README.md

 python process_pdfs.py
 ```

-The, you will see the vector store file under `vector_store` folder.
+Then, you will see the vector store file under `vector_store` folder.

+You can also replace AzureOpenAI to use OpenAI, just changing AzureOpenAI related code to OpenAI.
+Most of code are same.